MrPowers/querybench/docs/other-benchmarks/clickbench.md

 # ClickBench Benchmarks Pros and Cons

-The Clickbench benchmarks are based on a dataset with XX rows and XX columns.
+The Clickbench benchmarks are based on a dataset with 99,537,185 rows and XX columns.
 The `hits.parquet` file is 14.8 GB in storage.

 They contain queries like the following: